 Jerusalem artichokes (also known as Sunchokes) are the vegetable you are not eating enough of.
-Here are some amazing Jerusalem artichoke recipes to try, as well as lots of info about how to cook Jerusalem artichoke: “What are Jerusalem artichokes?”
+Here are some amazing Jerusalem artichoke recipes to try, as well as lots of info about how to cook Jerusalem artichoke.

 If you’re just here for the Jerusalem artichoke recipe ideas, here’s the link to jump ahead to the recipe list: Jerusalem Artichoke Recipes.